-Directors' Report (continued) for the year ended 31 December 2014
+Directors' Report (continued) for the year ended 31 December 2015

-Dr R Weerasooriya MBBS BMedSc Consultant Cardiologist and Cardiac Electrophysiologist at Royal Perth Hospital since 2003.
+Mr Iain Rowe MA (Hons) Psychology Marketing Consultant, having held a number of senior executive roles in leading Perth Advertising Agencies.
+Extensive experience in Health and other social marketing campaigns.
+Member of the National Heart Foundation Marketing Advisory Panel.
+6 held 5 attended Appointed April 2010 Prof Carl Schultz, MBChB, DPhil, MRCP, FRACP, FCSANZ Professor of Cardiology at Royal Perth Hospital.
+5 held 4 attended Appointed April 2015 Mr Craig Serjeant, BASc (Pharmacy), Trained as a pharmacist and worked in a teaching hospital for the first 12 years of his professional career.
+This was followed by a year with the Health Department of Western Australia so he has a good insight into health related matters.
+He has also been associated with another not for profit organisation for over 8 years.
+This background has been helpful in his role as a Director of the Heart Foundation of WA.
+5 held Appointed Grad Dip Applied Finance & Investment 5 attended April 2015 Dr R Weerasooriya MBBS BMedSc Consultant Cardiologist and Cardiac Electrophysiologist at Royal Perth Hospital since 2003.
 Clinical Professor of Medicine at the University of Western Australia.
 Board member of RPH Medical Research Foundation.
 6 held Appointed FRACP GAICD 3 attended February 2007 Dr L Wood BCom (Hons) GradDip Health Research Fellow with the Centre for the Built Environment and Health, School of Population Health, The University of Western Australia; health promotion consultant.
 Commenced as Chair of the Heart Foundation (WA) Cardiovascular Health Program Committee in October 2007.
-6 held Appointed Promotion PhD 4 attended August 2007 Ms L Nelson BCom, MAppEp Director of Indigenous Banking Solution for WA with Westpac Bank.
-Lesley has over 25 years experience in Aboriginal health.
+6 held Appointed Promotion PhD 5 attended August 2007 Ms L Nelson BCom, MAppEp Director of Indigenous Banking Solution for WA with Westpac Bank.
+Lesley has over 25 years' experience in Aboriginal health.
 Current member on the Cardiovascular Health Network Executive Advisory group.
-6 held 2 attended Appointed October 2012 Mr Warren Ford Warren Ford is the Deputy Managing Director & Director of Projects for Apache Energy Limited, an Australian subsidiary of Houston based Apache Corporation.
-Mr Ford is a Board Member of the Australian Petroleum Production and Exploration Association (APPEA), the peak national body representing Australia's oil and gas exploration and production industry.
-Mr Ford is a member of the Society of Petroleum Engineers, Petroleum Club of WA and the Australian Institute of Company Directors.
-6 held 4 attended Appointed December 2013
+6 held 3 attended Appointed October 2012

-[#] meetings attended and meetings held while the director held office.
+$[\]ensuremath{\text{\#}}$ meetings attended and meetings held while the director held office.

-Meetings of Board Committees There were five Executive Committee Meetings held in 2014.
+Meetings of Board Committees There were five Executive Committee Meetings held in 2015.